stevegt/statecraft/README.md

 // Declare transitions with a 't' followed by the source state, event
 // name, and destination state.
 Declare an optional transition method
 // name as part of the event name, after a slash.
+//
-// Regular expressions can be used as wildcards in the source name.
+// Regular expressions can be used as wildcards in the source state
-// The first matching rule will be used.
+// field.
+The first matching rule will be used.

 t Going Green/Gas Going